 - Independent Medical (Psychological) Examinations

 - Risk, Threat, and Safety Evaluation of Juveniles and Adults

 - Trauma Evaluation

 During the initial inquiry, Dr. Donnelly will discuss the Forensic Evaluation or Consultation request with the referral source.
-Forensic Evaluations typically involve several hours, sometimes multiple meetings of in-person clinical interviewing and psychological testing with the referred individual/s.
-In addition, pertinent records are reviewed and interviews are conducted in-person or by phone with collateral informants (i.e., therapists, physicians, social workers, family members, etc.).
+Forensic Evaluations typically involve several hours, sometimes multiple meetings of in-person, remote or hybrid (In-person and remote) clinical interviewing and psychological testing with the referred individual/s.
+In addition, pertinent records are reviewed and interviews are conducted in-person, remotely, or telephonically with collateral informants (i.e., therapists, physicians, social workers, family members, etc.).
 The Evaluation or Consultation culminates with a written report which answers specific referral questions, including, if relevant, clinically-informed recommendations.
 Dr. Donnelly is often subsequently deposed or retained for expert testimony to discuss findings of submitted reports.
 Forensic requests are typically court-ordered, or are private referrals from attorneys.